Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Conclusion

-To conclude, we have shown that microwave readout power generates a higher excess quasiparticle density in resonators with a smaller active volume.
-The generated quasiparticles limit the sensitivity of MKIDs, which can only be mitigated by simultaneously reducing the TLS noise.
-A comparison with theoretical predictions showed that these results cannot be explained by direct microwave photon absorption.
-A complete analytical understanding needs a treatment of the non-equilibrium effects of multiple microwave power absorption channels.\\
+To conclude, we have shown that microwave readout power generates a higher excess quasiparticle density in resonators with a smaller active volume, which scales as $n_{qp}^{ex}\propto\sqrt{P_{int}/(Q_iV)}$.
+The generated quasiparticles limit the sensitivity of MKIDs, which can only be mitigated by simultaneously reducing $\sqrt{V\omega_0}/(Q\alpha_k)$ in the MKID design and the TLS noise.
+The microscopic mechanism for the quasiparticle generation is unknown, but acts local at the active resonator volume.
+A complete microscopic understanding needs a treatment of the non-equilibrium effects of multiple microwave power absorption channels.